Enid Graham Memorial Lecture

 The University of British Columbia | Vancouver Campus

 Carol Kennedy graduated with a BScPT from Queen’s University in 1979, completed her Advanced Diploma of Orthopaedic and Manipulative Therapy in 1984 and then her Clinical Master of Science in Manipulative Therapy from UWO in 2010.
-She has practised at Treloar Physiotherapy Clinic since 1984, became a partner in 1989 and retired from that position in 2022.
-She has taught extensively in the Canadian Manual Therapy Course System, now referred to as the Advanced Integrated Musculoskeletal (AIM) physiotherapy program, as well as internationally and also developed and teaches specialized courses on cervical spine management.
-Carol was deeply involved in the establishment of the Graduate Certificate of Orthopaedic Musculoskeletal Physical Therapy (GCOMPT) advanced post-professional program at UBC and has been the Lead Instructor and Program Coordinator from its inception in 2017 until 2021.
-She has been an Examiner for the National AIM Program since 1990 and served as Chief Examiner and Chair of that committee for 18 years.
+She practised at Treloar Physiotherapy Clinic since 1984, became a partner in 1989 and retired from that position in 2022.
+She taught extensively in the Canadian Manual Therapy Course System, now referred to as the Advanced Integrated Musculoskeletal (AIM) physiotherapy program, as well as internationally and also developed and taught specialized courses on cervical spine management.
+Carol was deeply involved in the establishment of the Graduate Certificate of Orthopaedic Musculoskeletal Physical Therapy (GCOMPT) advanced post-professional program at UBC and was the Lead Instructor and Program Coordinator from its inception in 2017 until 2021.
+She was an Examiner for the National AIM Program since 1990 and served as Chief Examiner and Chair of that committee for 18 years.